-As part of the audit I reviewed a document labeled - Town of Bolton - Finance Department Policies and Procedures Manual - June 2017.
+As part of the audit, we reviewed a document labeled - Accounting and Finance Operations Document - Department of Finance Policies and Procedures Manual - Town of Bolton, CT - January 2020.
 This manual was reviewed to determine that the policies and procedures contained within the manual were approved, when they were approved, the adequacy of the policies and procedures and whether or not it appeared as though the policies and procedures were being followed.
-The only date reference that could be found in the manual related to the title page reference to June 2017.
-It would appear as though this is when the manual was completed and or implemented and therefore it would not have been available to have been followed during almost the entire fiscal year.
+The only date reference that could be found in the manual related to the title page reference to January 2020.
+It would appear as though this is when the manual was completed and Board of Selectmen meeting minutes were provided where a newly drafted Financial Policy Manual was approved as dated April 7, 2020.
 In reviewing the manual it does appear as though it is a very comprehensive document which does cover a number of policies and procedures which would be applicable to a municipal finance office.
-However, during my review I was unable to determine who actually prepared the manual, under what authority or direction the manual was prepared and whether any of the governing boards of the Town and School had any input in the preparation or approval of the document.
+However, during our review we were unable to determine who actually prepared the manual, under what authority or direction the manual was prepared and whether any of the governing boards of the Town and School had any input in the preparation or approval of the document.
+The aforementioned Board of Selectmen meeting minutes approving the manual did reference a subcommittee which may have been responsible for preparing the manual though no reference could be found in the manual itself.